byu-cpe/Maeser/sphinx-docs/development-setup/flask_example.md

 ```

 ### Prompt Definitions
 Defines system prompts that inject persona and context into the LLM.
-These differ between the pipeline and multigroup RAGs. multigroup has promptsper group, while pipeline has one prompt designed for all data.
+These differ between the pipeline and multigroup RAGs.
+Multigroup has prompts for each group, while pipeline has one prompt designed for the sum total of vector data.
 ```python
 #located in the "multigroup" example
 maeser_prompt = (